LinuxForHealth/FHIR/fhir-persistence-schema/README.md

 2021-06-07 15:30:42.420 00000001    INFO   com.ibm.fhir.schema.app.Main SCHEMA CHANGE: OK
 ```

-Use `--tenant-key-file tenant.key.file` to direct the action to read the tenant-key from file.
-If the file exists the tenant key (up to 44 characters is read from the file.
-If the file does not exist, the generated tenantKey is written out to the file.

 ### Remove a tenant key key from an Existing Tenant (Db2 only)
 To remove a tenant key for an existing tenant, replace FHIRDATA with your client schema, and change default to your tenant's name.